Alber Chien

 Staff Pianist

-Chien earned his Bachelor’s and Master’s degrees in Piano Performance at Indiana University’s Jacobs School of Music.
-He recently completed his Doctor of Musical Arts degree at Rutgers University’s Mason Gross School of the Arts.
-His teachers include esteemed artists such as Daniel Pollack, Shigeo Neriki, Jean-Louis Haguenauer, and Daniel Epstein.
-Over the years, he performed in the masterclasses of Oxana Yablonskaya, Gustavo Romero, and Llyr Williams.
-He was also nominated to attend the Gilmore Keyboard Festival.
+Chien earned his Bachelor’s and Master’s degrees in Piano Performance at Indiana University’s Jacobs School of Music, and recently completed his Doctor of Musical Arts degree at Rutgers University’s Mason Gross School of the Arts.
+His teachers include world-renowned artists such as Daniel Pollack, Shigeo Neriki, Jean-Louis Haguenauer, and Daniel Epstein.
+He has also performed in masterclasses with Oxana Yablonskaya, Gustavo Romero, and Llyr Williams, and was nominated to attend the prestigious Gilmore Keyboard Festival.